Poultry: Ducks

 Ducks are medium-sized aquatic birds with broad bills, eyes on the side of the head, fairly long necks, short legs set far back on the body, and webbed feet.
 Males, known as drakes, are often larger than females (known as hens) and are differently coloured in some breeds.
-Domestic ducks are omnivores,eating a variety of animal and plant materials such as aquatic insects, molluscs, worms, small amphibians, waterweeds, and grasses.
+Domestic ducks are omnivores, eating a variety of animal and plant materials such as aquatic insects, molluscs, worms, small amphibians, waterweeds, and grasses.
 They feed in shallow water by dabbling, with their heads underwater and their tails upended.
 Most domestic ducks are too heavy to fly, and they are social birds, preferring to live and move around together in groups.
 They keep their plumage waterproof by preening, a process that spreads the secretions of the preen gland over their feathers.

 Clay models of ducks found in China dating back to 4000 BC may indicate the domestication of ducks took place there during the Yangshao culture.
 Even if this is not the case, domestication of the duck took place in the Far East at least 1500 years earlier than in the West.
 Lucius Columella, writing in the first century BC, advised those who sought to rear ducks to collect wildfowl eggs and put them under a broody hen, because when raised in this way, the ducks "lay aside their wild nature and without hesitation breed when shut up in the bird pen".
-Despite this, ducks did not appear in agricultural texts in Western Europe until about 810 AD, when they began to be mentioned alongside geese, chickens, and peafowl as being used for rental payments made by tenants to landowners.
+Despite this, ducks did not appear in agricultural texts in Western Europe until about 810, when they began to be mentioned alongside geese, chickens, and peafowl as being used for rental payments made by tenants to landowners.

 It is widely agreed that the mallard (Anas platyrhynchos) is the ancestor of all breeds of domestic duck (with the exception of the Muscovy duck (Cairina moschata), which is not closely related to other ducks).
 Ducks are farmed mainly for their meat, eggs, and down.
 As is the case with chickens, various breeds have been developed, selected for egg-laying ability, fast growth, and a well-covered carcase.
 The most common commercial breed in the United Kingdom and the United States is the Pekin duck, which can lay 200 eggs a year and can reach a weight of 3.5 kg in 44 days.
 In the Western world, ducks are not as popular as chickens, because the latter produce larger quantities of white, lean meat and are easier to keep intensively, making the price of chicken meat lower than that of duck meat.
 While popular in haute cuisine, duck appears less frequently in the mass-market food industry.
 However, things are different in the East.
 Ducks are more popular there than chickens and are mostly still herded in the traditional way and selected for their ability to find sufficient food in harvested rice fields and other wet environments.